 From surname names to noun names, the most popular to the nearly unknown, there are boy names starting with B to appeal to every style.
 Classic Benjamin, cool Bowie, and well-why-not Bronx are just a few of the possibilities.

 A surprising number of surname name and word name options make the list of B boy names, too.

 BOY NAMES STARTING WITH B IN THE TOP 500

 A rock solid, Biblical classic of a name, Benjamin has history to spare.
 Ben Franklin makes it a Founding Father choice.
 Actors from Affleck to Whishaw make it familiar.
 Layer in athletes, politicians, writers, and more, and everyone knows a Ben.

 Take a blue-buttoned blazer straight from Brooks Brothers, pair it with the cowboy boots of country music’s Garth Brooks, and you’ll understand why this name appeals to so many parents.
-It’s the original preppy hellraiser name, and it’s also a recent arrival in the US Top 100.
+It’s the original preppy hellraiser name, and it’s catching on quick.